eliumoraes/sql-review-course/I.basic/c-data_manipulation.5.md

 I used `INSERT INTO` to add three new customers to the `customers` table, providing values for their first name, last name, and email.
 If you run into permission issues, make sure to grant the necessary privileges on tables and sequences to the user you're connecting with.

 ### Populating the `orders` Table with Data
-Next, I'll add some order for these customers:
+Next, I'll add some orders for these customers:
 ```
 INSERT INTO orders (customer_id, order_date, total_amount)
 VALUES